 § 3-908.
-Procedures for Reinstatement.
+Procedures for Reinstatement; Conditions.

-- (a) The Academic Standards Committee shall have exclusive and final jurisdiction over reinstatement decisions and it shall develop procedures to conduct reinstatement hearings. - (b) A student who has been dismissed from the law school but has petitioned for reinstatement shall be reinstated only by an affirmative vote of a majority of all faculty members present and voting who serve on the Academic Standards Committee, provided a quorum is present.
-For the purposes of this section a quorum consists of more than fifty percent of all members serving on the committee. - (c) A student shall initiate a petition for reinstatement by preparing a written petition addressed to the chair of the Academic Standards Committee.
-The petition shall describe the student's academic circumstances, state the extraordinary circumstances that caused the academic deficiency, and indicate why and how the student expects to make sufficient improvement to have a cumulative grade point average of 2.00 or higher at the end of the probationary semester. - (d) The student is entitled to make a personal appearance before the Academic Standards Committee, to answer questions, and to offer argument on behalf of the petition. - (e) If the Academic Standards Committee decides to reinstate the student, it may attach such conditions to its decision as it deems to be in the best interests of the student and the law school under the particular circumstances involved. - (f) The Academic Standards Committee's decision on the petition for reinstatement shall be final and not subject to reconsideration.
+(a) The Associate Dean for Academic Affairs shall have jurisdiction over reinstatement decisions and shall develop policies and procedures for making such decisions.

+- (b) A student shall initiate a petition for reinstatement by preparing a written petition addressed to the Associate Dean for Academic Affairs.
+The petition shall describe the student's academic circumstances, state the circumstances that caused the academic deficiency, and indicate why and how the student expects to make sufficient improvement to have a cumulative grade point average of 2.00 or higher at the end of the probationary year. - (c) If the Associate Dean for Academic Affairs decides to reinstate the student, the student must meet with the Director of the Academic Success Program to develop an academic success plan.
+In addition, the Associate Dean may attach such further conditions to the decision as he or she deems to be in the best interests of the student and the law school under the particular circumstances involved.
+These conditions may demand such efforts as full participation in various tutorial and academic enhancements and resources both inside and outside the law school.
+The conditions for reinstatement may be varied and may be enhanced and updated in the discretion of the Associate Dean during the probationary year.

+Sept.
+21, 2004; Rev. Mar.
+6, 2009; Nov.
+9, 2009; June 4, 2014